CashScript/cashscript/website/docs/language/types.md

 ### Int to Byte Casting

-When casting integer types to bytes of a certain size, the integer value is padded with zeros. e.g. `bytes4(0) == 0x00000000`.
-It is also possible to pad with a variable number of zeros, by passing in a `size` parameter, which indicates the size of the output. e.g. `bytes(0, 4 - 2) == 0x0000`.
+When casting integer types to bytes of a certain size, the integer value is padded with zeros, e.g. `bytes4(0) == 0x00000000`.
+It is also possible to pad with a variable number of zeros by passing in a `size` parameter, which indicates the size of the output, e.g. `bytes(0, 4 - 2) == 0x0000`.
 The size casting can be a very important feature when keeping local state in an nftCommitment or in the simulated state.

 :::note
 VM numbers follow Script Number format (A.K.A.
-CSCriptNum), to convert VM number to bytes or the revserse, it's recommended to use helperfunctions for these conversions from libraries like Libauth.
+CSCriptNum), to convert VM number to bytes or the reverse, it's recommended to use helper functions for these conversions from libraries like Libauth.
 :::